 Note also that we have drawn a line underneath the premise.
 Everything written above the line is an assumption.
 Everything written below the line will either be something which follows from the assumptions, or it will be some new assumption.
-We are hoping to conclude ' $\neg A \land \neg B$ '; so we are hoping ultimately to conclude our proof with for some number n.
+We are hoping to conclude ' $\neg A \land \neg B$ '; so we are hoping ultimately to conclude our proof with Chapter 17.
+Basic rules for TFL for some number n.
 It doesn't matter what line number we end on, but we would obviously prefer a short proof to a long one.

-$n \mid \neg A \land \neg B$
+$$n \mid \neg A \land \neg B$$